 “Sionis Sepher, right?” he asked.
 “Glad to have you here.”

-“What are you doing at Amber Ledge, Donathan?”
+“What are you doing at Amber Ridge, Donathan?”
 Evanor asked, sitting up.
 “Your group has been posted at Colderra.”

 “That’s precisely why I’m here,” he answered.
 “Evanor, something terrible has happened.
-The blue dragons have been seeking a way to stop our abundant use of magic, just as we feared.
+The Vinrul have been seeking a way to bring more of the Yunai spirits to our world, just as we feared.
 They opened a rift yesterday.
-It’s a raw portal of arcane.
-From what we can tell, they’ve lost control of it, or at least, are losing control.
-If the do…”
+It’s a raw portal of of aethereal energy.
+We believe they are struggling to maintain control of it, but Evanor… if they pierce the veil…”

-“Then we all suffer,” Evanor said, her voice sounding tired.
+“Then it’s over before we even take down the Fallen Queen,” Evanor said, her voice sounding tired.

-“If it’s that bad, surely the Kirin Tor have people that can aid you?”
+“If it’s that bad, surely the Udirians have people that can fight?”
 I asked.

 “Why is that?”

 “No magic can breach their lair.
 It will have to be brute force.
-We’ll need soldiers, not mages.”
+We’ll need soldiers, not magic users.”

 “I think… I think I have a plan,” I said.
 “It’ll be dangerous, but it could work.”

-Of all the prisoners that had come, only a few were well enough to even attempt what I was planning.
+Of all the prisoners that had been saved, only a few were well enough to even attempt what I was planning.
 The others would have to stay here at the tower.
-Those soldiers sent from the Keep to help us transport the sick and wounded, however, were more than capable.
+Those soldiers sent from other outposts were more than capable.

 That included Appoleon.